 It is critically important that research training plans be finalized in the early fall of the second fellowship year.
 Each fellow will be strongly encouraged to prepare applications for extramural funding for their training program.
 Research mentors will assist trainees in the preparation of these grant applications.
 Senior investigators in the Cardiology Division are available for advice and assistance.

 How to Apply

-Applicants interested in a position starting July 2017 need to apply through ERAS.
-Completed applications must be submitted by August 2, 2016.
-Interviews will be held on in September and October 2016.
+Applicants interested in a position starting in July 2020 need to apply through ERAS.
+Completed applications must be submitted by August 1, 2019.
+Interviews will be held in September and October.
 We require the following information via ERAS:

 - ERAS application

 - Valid ECFMG certificate (international medical graduates only)

 - NRMP match number: Cardiovascular Disease 141-24-11-079